Catholic Classroom: Beliefs About Marriage

 Annulments are sometimes granted by the Church, but this does not diminish the permanence of marriage.
 In an annulment, a tribunal determines that the conditions of consent were not adequately met at the time of marriage, meaning that a valid marriage did not take place.
 In this case, the couple granted an annulment may enter marriages with other people.
 On the other hand, a divorced couple may not remarry, since the sacramental bond still stands.

 Even though the Church has been given the gift of sacramental marriage, there are still threats to marriage today.
 These threats include contraception, same-sex unions, and cohabitation outside of marriage.
 All these threats go against one or both of the purposes of marriage that the Church has described.
 Ultimately, things like contraception, same-sex unions, and cohabitation fail to properly recognize the sacramental nature of marriage and the openness to new life that is an integral part of the very meaning of marriage.

 The goal of the Church’s teachings on marriage is to recognize and live out, with utmost reverence and piety, the sacrament given to us by Jesus.
 Marriage can be understood as a loving and truly freeing bond when it is seen as a mutual decision entered into by the married couple in union with God.
-During this Fortnight for Freedom, we pray that the Church may have the freedom to live out its commitment to marriage in all of its work.
+We pray that the Church may have the freedom to live out its commitment to marriage in all of its work.